canonical/opensearch-operator/README.md

 ### LXD setup

-If you are using LXD as the backend for Juju, then most of the sysctl parameters need to be set manually on the host:
+If you are using LXD as the backend for Juju, then most of the sysctl parameters need to be set manually on the hypervisor:

 ```shell
 sudo tee -a /etc/sysctl.conf > /dev/null <<EOT